-Always choose white paper as it will give you the best and most vibrant color, and always choose good quality copy paper, presentation paper, or cardstock for a professional result.
+Always choose white paper as it will give you the best and most vibrant color.
+I always choose good quality copy paper, presentation paper, or cardstock for a professional result.

-Standard copy paper is generally quite thin, so choosing a slightly thicker copy paper such as this 24lb copy paper will ensure a good quality printed image that doesn’t leach through to the other side.
+Standard copy paper is generally quite thin, so choosing a slightly thicker copy paper such as this 24lb copy paper will ensure a good quality printed image.
+Using a thicker paper will ensure that the ink doesn’t bleed through to the other side.

 Also choose a good quality thick cardstock such as 110lb cardstock.
-This thickness is easy to print but is much thicker than copy paper so it will be more durable.
+This thickness is easy to print but is much thicker than copy paper making it will be more durable.

-Another option is matte presentation paper which is an in-between weight that is more substantial than copy paper, but not as rigid as cardstock.
+Another option is matte presentation paper.
+This is an in-between weight that is more substantial than copy paper, but not as rigid as cardstock.
 This type of paper prints photo quality images on matte paper.

 The best way to learn how to print your printables is to just dive right in and print out a page or two.

-From the way they print out you can usually determine whether adjustments need to be made to the color or quality settings on your printer, and also whether you need to use a better quality paper.
+From the way they print out you can usually determine whether adjustments need to be made to the color or quality settings on your printer.
+It also helps you determine whether you need to use a better quality paper.
 After making a few prints you’ll know exactly what you need to do to get perfect prints every time.